Read time 7 minutes

 Click OK to change the default settings.

 This Tool is one of the most recommended alternatives to recover/repair your corrupt or damaged excel files.
-With Excel Repair Tool, you can fix your corrupt excel files in simple and easy steps.
+With Kernel for Excel Repair Tool, you can fix your corrupt excel files in simple and easy steps.
 Let us see how.

 Download and Install the application in your windows platform and follow these simple steps to repair your corrupt excel files.